Ayushigoyal05/Bubble-Sorting/README.md

 # Bubble-Sorting
-this program performs bubble sorting using c language
+This program performs bubble sort using c language